hashicorp/consul/website/source/docs/agent/http.html.markdown

 the index as being opaque, clients should not be expecting a natural ordering either.

-Lastly, agent's only buffer the most recent entries.
+Lastly, agents only buffer the most recent entries.
 The number of entries should not be depended upon, but currently defaults to
 256. This value could change in the future.
 The buffer should be large enough for most clients and watches.